lbarqueira/portfolio_pwa/README.md

 At this phase you have,  Your site published at https://lbarqueira.github.io/ Instead of creating another branch, we create a new repository called portfolio_pwa (where we are now) for the remaining project. __Note that .gitignore file excludes the build directory__.

+Note: for each upgrade we do with this repository, and want to publish at GitHub pages we have to:
+- command >flutter build web